PlebusSupremus1234/LemonScript/README.md

 25/7: Added multiple types for variables and function returns + documentation for it 24/7: Added singular static typing for variables
-23/7: New error system, overriding for methods and print fixing 22/7: Class Inheritance
+23/7: New error system, overriding for methods and print fixing 22/7: Class inheritance
 21/7: Added init function for classes and fixed order of op 20/7: Function error fixed
 19/7: Classes
-18/7: Added a resolver, constant variables and fixed many bugs 17/7: Added Functions and fixed the lexer
+18/7: Added a resolver, constant variables and fixed many bugs 17/7: Added functions and fixed the lexer
 16/7: Added for loop, documentation and fixed lexer 14/7: Added if statement and while loop and fixed bugs 12/7: Added scopes and variables